-On July 1 st , 2008, we moved Stop, Drop and Roll into its new location at 12517 33 rd Ave.
-NE.
-Into a house owned by Seattle Mennonite Church, and named by the homeless community as ‘God’s li’l Acre’.
-In this new location we have expanded support services to include daily drop-in hours Monday thru Friday, during which time people can access: laundry facilities, showers and hygiene, community kitchen, internet and phone, resource referral, food closet, nursing care, personal storage, blankets and clothes, morning prayers, gardening, and a safe, secure place to just ‘be’.
+The current location at 12521 33rd Ave.
+NE, includes daily drop-in hours Monday thru Friday (9am-12pm), during which time people can access: laundry facilities, showers and hygiene, community kitchen, internet and phone, resource referral, food closet, nursing care, personal storage, blankets and clothes, and a safe, secure place to just ‘be’.

-- SMC coordinates weekly community meals at GEORGE (125th St. NE) to continue dialogue with the homeless residents of the neighborhood as well as other neighborhood stakeholders.
+- Seattle Mennonite coordinates weekly community meals at Lamb of God Lutheran Church (12509 27th Ave NE) to continue dialogue with the homeless residents of the neighborhood as well as other neighborhood stakeholders.
 We continue to gather feedback, suggestions, and information on needs and abilities in this forum.
-Thanks to the interfaith support of local faith communities, these meals are provided every Sunday.
+Thanks to the interfaith support of local faith communities, these meals are provided every Sunday at 5:30pm.

-- In partnership with Seattle University College of Nursing, who has been volunteering with us for years as a learning environment for nursing students, we are embarking on a 2-year research and implementation project to offer medical respite housing for people experiencing homelessness.
+- In partnership with Seattle University College of Nursing, who have been volunteering with us for years as a learning environment for nursing students, we have established a hotel-based medical respite program called JustHealth.